Sebastian Wheldon

-Sebastian Wheldon (born 1 February 2009) is an American racing driver currently competing in the 2025 Italian F4 Championship with Prema Racing.
-In 2024, he competed in USF Juniors with Velocity Racing Development.
-Wheldon is a member of Andretti Global's driver development program.
+Sebastian Daniel Wheldon (born 1 February 2009) is an American and British racing driver who last competed in the Formula Regional European Championship with MP Motorsport as part of the Andretti Global driver development program.

+In 2024, Wheldon competed in USF Juniors with Velocity Racing Development.
+He moved to Europe for 2025, finishing third in the Italian F4 Championship, before progressing to Formula Regional Europe in 2026, placing runner-up.

 Early and personal life

 Wheldon was born on 1 February 2009 in St. Petersburg, Florida.

 Wheldon is the son of IndyCar champion and two-times Indianapolis 500 winner Dan Wheldon, who was killed in an accident at the Las Vegas Motor Speedway in 2011.
 His younger brother, Oliver, is also a racing driver.
 Wheldon was featured in the HBO Max documentary The Lionheart, which covered the legacy of his father's death on him, his brother, and his mother, Susie Wheldon.

 During the 2025 Firestone Grand Prix of St. Petersburg, Wheldon drove the pace car during the parade lap in honor of his father.

 Career

-Karting
+Karting (2014–2022)

-Wheldon had a consistent karting career, with his best championship result at the national stage being a 3rd place in the SKUSA Winter Series in 2020, in the Mini Swift category.
-Wheldon has competed in the SKUSA SuperNationals twice in 2021 and 2022, with a best result of 7th in the X30 Junior category in 2021.
+Wheldon had a consistent karting career, with his best championship result at the national stage being a third place in the SKUSA Winter Series in 2020, in the Mini Swift category.
+Wheldon has competed in the SKUSA SuperNationals twice in 2021 and 2022, with a best result of seventh in the X30 Junior category in 2021.